 How long do I have to wait for the Checklist outcome?

 The Checklist will usually be completed within 14 days from the date of request.

-Paragraph 100 of the National Framework states that whatever the outcome of the Checklist, it should be communicated clearly and in writing to the individual or their representative as soon as “reasonably practical”.
+The National Framework states that whatever the outcome of the Checklist, it should be communicated clearly and in writing to the individual or their representative as soon as “reasonably practical”.

 What are the possible outcomes of the Checklist assessment?